-When you invest in a personal pension, a SIPP or if an employer sets up a workplace pension for you, your money goes into a fund.
+When you invest in a personal pension, a SIPP or if an employer sets up a workplace one for you, your money goes into a fund.
 As with other types of an investment fund, this is a pool of money invested in stocks, bonds and other assets.
-The financial goal for pensions is to grow the fund before you retire.
+The financial goal is to grow the fund before you retire.

 When you retire, the size of your pension pot will depend on:

 If you’re employed, aged 22 or over, and earn at least £10,000 a year, you’ll be automatically enrolled into a workplace pension.
 Your employer must contribute.
-Typically, workplace pensions do not offer much flexibility for employees to choose the pension provider or portfolio asset allocations.
+Typically, these do not offer much flexibility for employees to choose the provider or portfolio asset allocations.

-Personal pensions are a pension you set up yourself.
-You can choose the pension provider and portfolio you want.
-You can set up a personal pension in addition to your employer’s pension, and employers can make contributions to it.
+Personal pensions are ones you set up yourself.
+You can choose the provider and portfolio you want.
+You can set up a personal scheme in addition to your employer’s one, and employers can make contributions to it.

 Self-invested personal pensions (SIPPs)

 SIPPs give you the most freedom to choose and manage your own investments.
-You can think of it as a ‘do it yourself’ pension scheme.
+You can think of it as a ‘do it yourself’ scheme.
 They are ideal for more experienced investors who want to manage their fund and switch their investments when they want.
 The downside is that SIPPs can have higher charges than other personal pensions.
 You can seek advice and support from an Independent Financial Advisor (IFA).
-We have friendly clued up IFAs that you can chat to.
+We have friendly clued up IFAs that you can chat to here at Claro.

-How much you need to save for your pension will depend on you and your lifestyle choices.
+How much you need to save will depend on you and your lifestyle choices.

-The basic advice with pensions is to put in as much as possible, as early as possible.
-The longer and more you contribute towards your pension fund, the larger the value of the pot when you retire.
+Quite simply, you should put in as much as possible, as early as possible.
+The longer and more you contribute towards your fund, the larger the value of the pot when you retire.
 The value will be made up of your (and where relevant your employer’s) contributions, and the returns generated as your investment grows.